Table of Contents

 *.local would be nice, but wildcards are forbidden for global TLDs, so it wouldn’t work.
 For example, MacOS 10.15 (Catalina) actively rejects such certificates (see mkcert bug 206).
 For this reason, we propose using

-You can take advantage of a domain wildcard such the
+You can take advantage of a domain wildcard such as

-For example, you could add this line to your hosts file:
+For example, on Linux and macOS you could add this line to your

 dev.test.local in the address bar, and access your main development machine at 192.168.1.50.

-Alternatively you could publish your main machine’s IP as a Zeroconf address.
-This technique is very handy, because practically all modern platforms include an mDNS client to resolve Zeroconf addresses.
-For example, if your development machine uses Ubuntu you can run this:
+This technique is very handy, because practically all modern platforms include an mDNS client to discover Zeroconf addresses.
+For example, if your development machine uses Ubuntu, you can run this: